stuttgart-things/blog/renovate-with-renovate.md

 In the screenshot bellow the initial merge request to configure Renovate in a repository is shown.
 After merging the bot runs in the defined schedule to discover dependencies.

-### Initial Merge Request for configuring Renovate in the Repo:

-In the screenshot bellow the initial merge request to configure renovate in the repo is shown.
-After merging the bot runs in the defined schedule to discover dependencies.

 ![Configure_RenovateMR](https://github.com/user-attachments/assets/251f9b12-fbe6-47fc-8789-3c842324377c)